-Paper mache is an age-old craft that’s been enjoyed by both kids and adults alike for years, especially for art projects.
+Paper mache is an age-old craft that’s enjoyed by kids and adults alike.

-It is great fun and a perfect way to add another dimension to a learning activity.
+It is great fun and a perfect way to literally add another dimension to a learning activity.

 What Exactly is Paper Mache?

-It involves taking strips of newspaper or other thin scrap paper, wetting it with glue and layering it across a frame to form basic shapes which can later be painted or colored.
+It involves taking strips of newspaper, or other thin scrap paper and wetting it with glue.
+Then layering it across a frame to form basic shapes which can later be painted or colored.

 This craft requires a special mixture of ingredients to make the right type of glue, but it’s a simple and fun way to get completely involved with creating a project from scratch.